devanandR/devkakuro/README.md

       1) branch and bound
            - there are different types of techniques used to solve kakuro using the concept of branch and bound method as per the branching selection rule (that is search method).
-           - 1) lexicographic: At each node from root to leaf in the branch and bound tree.
-                We select the block to branch in a lexicographic manner.
+             1) lexicographic: At each node from root to leaf in the branch and bound tree, we select the block to branch in a lexicographic manner.
 For the sample example shown above, first, the block position at (1,1) (just right to the block "#\13") will be chosen to fill first, then (1,2) then (2,2) so on and so forth
              2) random: At each node, the selection of block to fills the appropriate values